 The bison were cut with a laser cutter and mounted to the LP, when finished, it should be an animation of the Bison walking.
 This particular Bison sequence is from Eadweard Muybridge, with digital editing prepared for the laser cutting file.

 At Clackamas Community College in Portland and in Oregon City, I have taught Digital Photography, Graphic Design 1, 2 and 3, Stop Motion Animation, 2D Flash Animation, Motion Graphics, Drawing sections with different focuses including Still Life, Landscape, and Figure Drawing, Drawing for Comics and Graphic Novels, and Beginning and Intermediate Painting.
 I was key in developing several of these classes for the school.
+I also curated an invitational art exhibit of current portraiture by 16 Northwest artists at the Alexander Gallery at Clackamas Community College.

 At The Art Institute of Portland I taught Figure Construction (drawing figures with an anatomy focus), Beginning Drawing, and Color Theory.
 Color Theory is one of my favorite subjects in art, as it demands an understanding of objective science and subjective human perception, and how these aspects are used in art.
 I emphasized using traditional color materials like paint, ink, pencils, markers, etc. but also the modern digital tools of photo-editing, illustration, animation and filmmaking to get students hands on in using color as it is utilized in the current commercial industries of art and design.